StoneDot/dynein/tests/cmd/export.md

     -V, --version      Prints version information

 OPTIONS:
     -a, --attributes <attributes>        [csv] Specify attributes to export, separated by commas (e.g. --attributes name,address,age).
 Effective only when --format is 'csv'.
                                           Note that primary key(s) are always included in results regardless of what you've passed to --attributes
-    -f, --format <format>              Data format for export items. json = JSON format with newline/indent.
+        --endpoint-url <endpoint-url>    Specify the endpoint to use (e.g. --endpoint-url http://dynamodb.us-east- 2.amazonaws.com/).
+If you use this option with `--port`, the endpoint is rewritten by the value of`--port`.
+Stored config of port does not affect the specified endpoint.
+Please note that the endpoint's URL and the specified region should align -f, --format <format>                Data format for export items. json = JSON format with newline/indent.
                                           jsonl = JSON Lines (http://jsonlines.org). i.e. one item per line. json-compact = JSON format, all items are packed in oneline. csv = comma-separated values with header.
 Use it with --keys-only or --attributes.
 If neither of them are given dynein will ask you target attributes interactively [possible values: csv, json, jsonl, json-compact] -o, --output-file <output-file>      Output target filename where dynein exports data into -p, --port <port>                    Specify the port number.
 This option has an effect only when `--region local` is used
     -r, --region <region>                The region to use (e.g. --region us-east-1).
 When using DynamodB Local, use `--region local`.
 You can use --region option in both top-level and subcommand- level
     -t, --table <table>                  Target table of the operation.
 You can use --table option in both top-level and subcommand-level.
 You can store table schema locally by executing `$ dy use`, after that you need not to specify --table on every command

 ```